mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Experiments

-\textbf{VQA and Image Understanding}: Table \ref{tab:res:iglue} summarizes the results on VQA and image understanding tasks.
-On xGQA, mBLIP outperforms zero-shot the UC2 model that has been fine-tuned on the training portion of the data \citep{zhou_uc2_2021-2,bugliarello_iglue_2022-1} for all target languages (i.e., other than English). mBLIP exhibits relatively poor zero-shot XVNLI performance, as the text decoder almost never predicts the tokens that indicate the neutral class.
-After fine-tuning for XVNLI, however, mBLIP yields state-of-the-art multilingual performance (over 4 languages), comparable to that of Ernie-UniX2 \cite{shan_ernie-unix2_2022} The same is the case for MaRVL: while the zero-shot performance is not much better than random guessing (likely because the mBLIP was not trained on any task that involves multiple images as input), fine-tuning mBLIP on the training portion of MaRVL results in the best performance, outperforming multilingually (average across 5 languages) the state-of-the-art CCLM model \cite{zeng_cross-view_2022} by 6 points.
-This is despite the fact that mBLIP trains orders of magnitude fewer parameters and less multilingual pretraining data than CCLM.
+\paragraph{VQA and Image Understanding.} Table \ref{tab:res:iglue} summarizes the results on VQA and image understanding tasks.
+On xGQA, mBLIP (zero-shot) outperforms the UC2 model that has been fine-tuned on the GQA data \citep{zhou_uc2_2021-2,bugliarello_iglue_2022-1} \textit{for all target languages}.
+When fine-tuned, our mBLIP variants are only outperformed by CCLM (large) \citep{zeng_cross-view_2023}; CCLM (large) trains nearly nine-times more parameters and leverages more multilingual pretraining data\footnote{CCLM is also initialized with the English X2-VLM \citep{zeng_xmbox2-vlm_2022} which is trained on $>$1B images; the BLIP-2 weights, from which we start the mBLIP training, in contrast, were trained using only 129M images.}.
+Crucially, however, CCLM resorts to constrained generation w.r.t. the available answers, which is an easier yet computationally much more demanding evaluation protocol than our open generation. mBLIP exhibits relatively poor zero-shot XVNLI performance, as it fails to predict the neutral class.
+After fine-tuning for XVNLI, however, mBLIP mT0 yields multilingual performance (over 4 languages) comparable to that of CCLM (large).
+The MaRVL zero-shot performance of mBLIP variants is surprisingly good, considering that they were never trained for any task involving multiple images as input; Zero-shot performance of mBLIP mT0 on MaRVL is comparable to that of multiple fine-tuned baselines.
+When also fine-tuned, mBLIP achieves state-of-the-art MaRVL results, on par with CCLM (large).